ash0080/gun.doc.cn/API.md

  - `wait` controls the asynchronous timing (see unexpected behavior, below). `gun.get('foo').once(cb, {wait: 0})`

 ### Callback(data, key)
 The data is the value for that chain at that given point in time.
-And they key is the last property name or ID of the node.
+And the key is the last property name or ID of the node.

  > Note: If data is a node (object), it may have `_` meta property on it.
 If you [delete](https://gun.eco/docs/Delete) an item, you might get a `null` tombstone.
 If the data cannot be found, `undefined` may be called back.